Introduction: Why These Tools Matter...

 Recommendations:

-• For beginners in data science: Start with Pandas and scikit-learn for their simplicity and integration.
+• For beginners in data science: Start with Pandas and scikit-learn for foundational skills.

 Tags